brenton/brenton.github.io/_books/better-buses-better-cities.markdown

 author: Steven Higashide
 subtitle: How to Plan, Run, and Win the Fight for Effective Transit
 rating: 7
+takeaway: Buses are more important for social justice than bikes.
+Level of service and routes mean more than fluffy comforts transit agencies often focus on.
 ---

 If you know me, you probably know that I enjoy riding my bike.
 So much so